 Save this post for later!

-There are different ways to knit the i-cord selvage.
+There are different ways to knit an i-cord edging.

 You will repeat the exact same steps both on the right and wrong sides of your knitting.

-For this example, I am using a triple i-cord selvage.
-For a double selvage you will repeat the steps working two stitches instead of three.
+For this example, I am using a triple i-cord edge.
+For a double edge, you will repeat the steps, working two stitches instead of three.

 At the beginning of a row: Knit the first three stitches, then work in pattern until there are 3 stitches left.